 - The cost of getting at and repairing the walls is a significant part of the work and cost of the project.

 - Both air and vapour barriers are required.
 The interior painted drywall can be both an air and vapour barrier, but details at windows, electrical outlets, floors and other penetrations must be done carefully to reduce air movement through the wall as much as possible.
-Air movement can lead to mold growth and decay of the walls, as well as loss of insulation efficiency.
+Air movement can lead to mold growth and decay of the walls, as well as the loss of insulation efficiency.

 The attic is often the most cost-effective place to add insulation.
 Usually, a contractor blows loose fill into and over the top of ceiling joists.
 For the do-it-yourselfer, batts laid sideways on existing insulation are an easy alternative.

 - The air barrier at the ceiling line must be tight to ensure warm moist air from the house does not get into the cold attic and condense in the winter.
-Check ceiling light fixtures, the tops of interior walls and penetrations such as plumbing stacks for air leakage.
+Check ceiling light fixtures, the tops of interior walls, and penetrations such as plumbing stacks for air leakage.

 - Ensure that soffit venting is not blocked by added insulation; baffles may have to be installed.

 Basement walls are unique because they must handle significant moisture flows from both inside and outside the house.
-The preferred method, from a building science perspective, is to insulate the wall on the outside with rigid insulation suitable for below-grade installations, such as extruded polystyrene or rigid fibreglass.
+The preferred method, from a building science perspective, is to insulate the wall on the outside with rigid insulation suitable for below-grade installations, such as extruded polystyrene or rigid fiberglass.

 The advantages are as follows:

-- The basement walls are kept at room temperature, protecting the structure, reducing the risk of interior condensation and increasing comfort.
+- The basement walls are kept at room temperature, protecting the structure, reducing the risk of interior condensation, and increasing comfort.